chstan/autodiDAQt/docs/source/examples.rst

 Manually Sequencing Scans
 -------------------------

-In addition to the declarative interface DAQuiri allows you to take full control if you need.
+In addition to the declarative interface autodidaqt allows you to take full control if you need.
 Here's an example entirely equivalent to the one above, except that we write the async code ourselves and have direct access to the instruments.